Electronic Wills Better For Modern LIfe - But Are They Legal?

 Electronic Wills – Fantasy Or Reality?

-Protecting our privacy in the digital age has never been more important.
+Protecting our privacy in the digital age has never been more critical.
 However, electronic wills may soon become a reality.

 An estimated 40% of adults in the UK still don’t have wills.
-Nevertheless, most of us recognise that it’s something we should really do.
+Nevertheless, most of us recognise that we should really do it.
 One of the main reasons for not making a will is being short of time.

 Current law